tools-study/journal/drafts/draft_9.md

 ---

-*End of Part I. Part II will address chromosome segregation fidelity, the spindle assembly checkpoint, cohesin biology, and the cohesin exponential decay model of age-dependent oocyte aneuploidy.*
 ## PART II: Chromosome Segregation Fidelity and Aneuploidy

----

 ### 6. The Spindle Assembly Checkpoint: Molecular Architecture and Clinical Targeting